sarataha/configmirror-operator/README.md

 3. Save it to PostgreSQL database
 4. Update the ConfigMirror status

+### ConfigMap Update Behavior

+The operator automatically handles updates to source ConfigMaps:

+- When a source ConfigMap is modified, it auto-updates all replicas in target namespaces
+- Changes to `data` and `binaryData` fields are immediately propagated
+- Replicated ConfigMaps have ownership labels to prevent conflicts
+- When a source ConfigMap is deleted, all replicated copies are automatically removed

+### Finalizer Behavior

+The operator uses finalizers for clean resource cleanup:

+- A finalizer (`mirror.pawapay.io/finalizer`) is automatically added when ConfigMirror is created
+- When ConfigMirror is deleted, the operator:
+  1. Removes all replicated ConfigMaps from target namespaces
+  2. Deletes database records (if enabled)
+  3. Removes the finalizer to complete deletion
+- This prevents orphaned ConfigMaps when ConfigMirror is deleted

 ### Check Status

 ```bash
 kubectl get configmirrors -n ops
 kubectl describe configmirror app-config-mirror -n ops
 ```

+## Testing

+See [docs/TESTING.md](docs/TESTING.md) for testing guide.

 ## Database Schema